About Me.

 Version 2Hello and welcome.
 Before reading a book review, an author interview or essay, stay put for a moment so I can tell you a bit about myself.

-For more than two decades, I have worked in the publishing industry, first as a publicist, then as an editor, always as a writer and book critic.
-Currently, I am a full-time writer and editor, and after 15 years of living in New York City, I now live in the Pacific Northwest where I work with Thread Writing Studio to edit and develop content for various local and national companies, such as adidas and Reebok.
+For more than two decades, I have worked in the publishing and creative industries, first as a publicist, then as an editor, always as a writer and book critic.
+Currently, I am a full-time writer and editor, and after 15 years of living in New York City, I now live in the Pacific Northwest where I work with Thread Creative to edit and develop content for various local and national companies, such as Khan Academy and adidas.

-My work—reviews of adult and kids books, author interviews, and publishing industry-related articles—has been published in The Washington Post Book Review, The New York Times Book Review, San Francisco ChronicleChicago Tribune, Bookforum, The Oregonian, Publishers Weekly, and other prominent print and online publications.
+My work—reviews of adult and kids’ books, author interviews, and publishing industry-related articles—has been published in the Washington Post Book Review, New York Times Book Review, San Francisco ChronicleChicago Tribune, Bookforum, The Oregonian, Publishers Weekly, and other prominent print and online publications.

 What am I doing when my nose isn’t stuck in a book?
 Traveling—and writing about it.
 I journeyed through nine countries in South and Central America for most of 2011 back before travel blogging blew up and became “a thing” (as evidenced by my very rudimentary-looking blog).
 I camped in Chilean Patagonia; hiked through verdant jungle landscapes in Madidi National Park, Bolivia; sailed from Colombia to Panama via the San Blas Islands; learned the process of coffee cultivation throughout the continent; and ate my way through a ton of markets.
 I also got lost.
 A lot.
 To get the whole kit n’ kaboodle, read my blog from the trip.